ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 $$\LARGE \vert1\rangle = \begin{bmatrix}0\\1\end{bmatrix}$$

-The state can be shown on the `qsphere` by writing
+The state can be shown on the `Bloch sphere` by writing

 ```python